The Australian Economy – Inflation

 Before deciding to make an investment with Payton, you should carefully read all of the information in the relevant Fund Information Memorandum, and consult with your business adviser, financial planner, accountant or tax adviser.
 Reliance upon information in this document is at the sole discretion of the reader.
 Payton Capital Ltd is an authorised representative of Payton Funds Management Pty Ltd ABN 32 107 613 258 AFSL 284280

-About the author / Craig Schloeffel
+About the author

-Craig Schloeffel - Head of Investment /- Craig has more than 15 years’ experience working across banking, financial markets, private wealth, lending, and residential construction.
+Craig Schloeffel Co Head, Payton Capital -Craig has more than 15 years’ experience working across banking, financial markets, private wealth, lending, and residential construction.